mindspore-lab/mindcv/docs/en/tutorials/configuration.md

    - dataset_download: whether to download the dataset.

-   - batch_size: The number of rows each batch.
+   - batch_size: The number of rows in each batch.

-   - drop_remainder: Determines whether to drop the last block whose data row number is less than batch size.
+   - drop_remainder: Determines whether to drop the last block whose data row number is less than the batch size.

    - num_parallel_workers: Number of workers(threads) to process the dataset in parallel.